-Fujifilm X-M1 versus Leica S Typ 006
+Fujifilm X-M1 vs Leica S Typ 006

 The Fujifilm X-M1 and the Leica S (Typ 006) are two digital cameras that were officially introduced, respectively, in June 2013 and September 2012.
 The X-M1 is a mirrorless interchangeable lens camera, while the S Typ 006 is a DSLR.
 The cameras are based on an APS-C (X-M1) and a medium format (S Typ 006) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 37.5 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 37.5 MP.